valmadera/SQL_project_data_job_analysis/README.md

 Here is the breakdown of the top skills for jobs in 2023:

 - **Python and SQL:** These skills were the most requested with around 2,180 requests, showing the importance of SQL.
-- **Programming tools:** When your nich is this, better learn Python and then R since Python has three times more requests.
+- **Programming tools:** Mastering Python and then R is the way to go.
+Python is three times more in-demand than R, making it a great starting point.
-- **Cloud computing** The third most in-demand and best-paid skill is AWS, a cloud computing service, which states the increasing use of cloud services and the opportunity behind it.
+- **Cloud computing** The third most in-demand and best-paid skill is AWS, a cloud computing service, stating the increasing use of cloud services and the opportunity behind it.
 - **Visualization tools:** If you had to choose the most sought tool for this purpose, Tableau is probably the best option to start with.

 |Country       |Demand Count|  Avg.
 Salary ($)|